SibilSoren/WeatherAppV2/README.md

-# WeatherAppV2

-##Weather App project
+## Weather App project

-###I have used Bootstrap in this project, HTML , CSS and JavaScript in this project
+### I have used Bootstrap in this project, HTML , CSS and JavaScript in this project

 Although there we should not use bootstrap for this small project, but it always saves time during devlopment, we dont have to create every style on our own , we can modify every style on top of the bootstrap according to out requirment.